-Attempted Tripping is a deliberate extension of the foot in an attempt to intentionally trip an opponent that is unsuccessful.
+Attempted Tripping is a deliberate attempt to intentionally trip an opponent that is unsuccessful.

-DFK-JUMPING AT
+JUMPING AT

 General Definition ....
-The deliberate act of jumping in the air, which ends up being in the direction of an opponent, whether intended to jump into the opponent or to head the ball or just to gain space.
+The deliberate act of jumping in the air which ends up being in the direction of an opponent whether intended to jump into the opponent or to head the ball or just to gain space.